0xluckycoder/budgetbook/README.md

                     - [x] - create a modal to edit every user data
                     - [x] - use view dropdown fields readonly (user can only change values through edit user modal)
                     - [ ] - for now just add the LKR and USD currencies
-                    - [/] - all incomes should update the account value
+                    - [x] - all incomes should update the account value
-                        - [/] - update value from incomes service
+                        - [x] - update value from incomes service
                             - [x] - add income
                             - [x] - delete income
                             - [x] - update income
+                                - [ ] - dont update if the value is same or 0
                                 - fetch current account
                                 - tostring
                                 - add
                                 - update
-                        - [/] - fetch the updated account and display in UI
+                        - [x] - fetch the updated account and display in UI
-                    - [ ] - all expenses should update the account value
+                    - [/] - all expenses should update the account value
-                        - [ ] - update value from incomes service
+                        - [/] - update value from expense service
-                            - [ ] - add expense
+                            - [x] - add expense
-                            - [ ] - delete expense
+                            - [/] - delete expense
+                            - [x] - update expense
-                            - [ ] - update expense
+                                - [ ] - dont update if the value is same or 0
                                 - fetch current account
                                 - tostring
                                 - add